List of DC Comics characters: E: Enforcer

 Enforcer is the name of several characters appearing in American comic books published by DC Comics.

 Daniel Kingdom

 Daniel Kingdom is an operative of the Council.

 Leroy Merkyn

 Leroy Merkyn is a mercenary who worked for the 2000 Committee and fought Firestorm.
 Henry Hewitt, Merkyn's superior, kills him after becoming Tokamak.

 Mica Love

 Mica Love is a mercenary who worked for the 2000 Committee.
-She would also become an Enforcer when fighting Firestorm.
+She took on the mantle of Enforcer when fighting Firestorm.
 During the "War of the Gods" event, Love joins the Suicide Squad in attacking Circe's fortress, during which she is killed by Artemis.

 Joe Gardner

 Joe Gardner is a clone of Guy Gardner created by the Draal.

+Eradicator

+The Eradicator is an artificial intelligence created by an unidentified alien species in the distant past to preserve their culture.
+After being corrupted by the militant Kem-L, the Eradicator aims to preserve Kryptonian culture by eradicating all others.
+The Eradicator comes into the possession of the alien Cleric, who eventually gives it to Superman.
+With Superman's body as a template, the Eradicator creates a humanoid form based on him.

+Following the death of Superman, the Eradicator is one of four beings who aim to replace him.
+After Superman is resurrected, the Eradicator sacrifices itself to restore him to full strength.
+The Eradicator's body merges with David Connor, who goes on to join the Outsiders.

+The Eradicator was reintroduced in the "Reign of Doomsday" storyline; this version is a separate character, but possesses the original's memories.
+Eradicator, Steel, Superboy, and Supergirl are abducted by Doomsday, who kills Eradicator.

+In the DC Rebirth continuity, the Eradicator gained a humanoid form after absorbing the blood of Jon Kent.